min69u/Reforestation/README.md

-## What did the piece of bread say to the knife?
-Butter me up.
+## What did the judge say to the dentist?
+Do you swear to pull the tooth, the whole tooth and nothing but the tooth?